2020–21 DFB-Pokal: Match rules

-Teams meet in one game per round.
-Matches take place for 90 minutes, with two halves of 45 minutes.
-If still tied after regulation, 30 minutes of extra time will be played, consisting of two periods of 15 minutes.
-If the score is still level after this, the match will be decided by a penalty shoot-out.
-A coin toss will decide who takes the first penalty.
-A maximum of nine players can be listed on the substitute bench, while a maximum of five substitutions are allowed.
-However, each team is only given three opportunities to make substitutions, with a fourth opportunity in extra time, excluding substitutions made at half-time, before the start of extra time and at half-time in extra time.
-From the round of 16 onward, a video assistant referee will be appointed for all DFB-Pokal matches.
-Though technically possible, VAR will not be used for home matches of Bundesliga clubs prior to the round of 16 in order to provide a uniform approach to all matches.
+Teams met in one game per round.
+Matches took place for 90 minutes, with two halves of 45 minutes each.
+If still tied after regulation, 30 minutes of extra time was played, consisting of two periods of 15 minutes each.
+If the score was still level after this, the match was decided by a penalty shoot-out.
+A coin toss would decide who took the first penalty.
+A maximum of nine players could be listed on the substitute bench, while a maximum of five substitutions were allowed.
+However, each team was only given three opportunities to make substitutions, with a fourth opportunity in extra time, excluding substitutions made at half-time, before the start of extra time and at half-time in extra time.
+From the round of 16 onward, a video assistant referee was appointed for all DFB-Pokal matches.
+Though technically possible, VAR was not used for home matches of Bundesliga clubs prior to the round of 16 in order to provide a uniform approach to all matches.

 Suspensions

-If a player receives five yellow cards in the competition, he will then be suspended from the next cup match.
-Similarly, receiving a second yellow card suspends a player from the next cup match.
-If a player receives a direct red card, they will be suspended a minimum of one match, but the German Football Association reserves the right to increase the suspension.
+If a player received five yellow cards in the competition, he was then suspended from the next cup match.
+Similarly, receiving a second yellow card suspended a player from the next cup match.
+If a player received a direct red card, they were suspended a minimum of one match, but the German Football Association reserved the right to increase the suspension.

 Champion qualification

-The winner of the DFB-Pokal earns automatic qualification for the group stage of next year's edition of the UEFA Europa League.
-If they have already qualified for the UEFA Champions League through position in the Bundesliga, then the spot will go to the team in sixth, and the league's second qualifying round spot will go to the team in seventh.
-The winner also will host the DFL-Supercup at the start of the next season, and will face the champion of the previous year's Bundesliga, unless the same team wins the Bundesliga and the DFB-Pokal, completing a double.
-In that case, the runner-up of the Bundesliga will take the spot and host instead.
+The winners of the DFB-Pokal earned automatic qualification for the group stage of next year's edition of the UEFA Europa League.
+If they had already qualified for the UEFA Champions League through position in the Bundesliga, then the spot would go to the team in sixth place, and the league's second qualifying round spot would go to the team in seventh placr.
+The winners also hosted the DFL-Supercup at the start of the next season, and faced the champions of the previous year's Bundesliga, unless the same team won the Bundesliga and the DFB-Pokal, completing a double.
+In that case, the runners-up of the Bundesliga would take the spot and host instead.

 Schedule

-All draws were generally be held at the German Football Museum in Dortmund, on a Sunday evening at 18:00 after each round (unless noted otherwise).
+All draws were held at the German Football Museum in Dortmund, on a Sunday evening at 18:00 after each round (unless noted otherwise).
 The draws were televised on ARD's Sportschau, broadcast on Das Erste.

 The rounds of the 2020–21 competition were scheduled as follows: